ciricihq/cake-blocks/README.md

 -----

-There's a Trait that does all the job, and we've created a `BlockHelper` and a `BlocksComponent` so you can use them easily on your CakePHP app.
+There's a Trait that does all the job, and we've created a `BlockHelper` and a `BlockComponent` so you can use them easily on your CakePHP app.

-> The reason for naming the helper in singular is because there's already a `Blocks` class in CakePHP's views that would collide with our helper.

 To start using them, just load whatever class you want.